 One of the most important things to have for any operating system is good documentation.
 Linux is no exception.

 Although there is no “box” for Fedora, so there can be no out of the box documentation, there is a great deal of good documentation on line.
-The link below provides several documents for each of the Fedora releases from Fedora 7 through the current release of Fedora, whatever that might be at any given time.
-This includes Installation Guides, SELinux, information about Live Images, User’ Guides, a Quick Start Guide, Security and much more.
+The link below provides several documents for each of the most recent two Fedora releases, whatever that might be at any given time.

 Be sure to use this excellent documentation as you install and use Fedora.